kean/articles/2017-01-16-lets-build-uistackview.markdown

 #### Constraint Categories

-The fist two categories of the constraints ensure that the subviews fill the stack view both horizontally (distribution `.fill`) and vertically (alignment `.fill`):
+The first two categories of the constraints ensure that the subviews fill the stack view both horizontally (distribution `.fill`) and vertically (alignment `.fill`):

 - <b>UISV-alignment</b> constraints align subviews horizontally by making them have equal `.bottom` and equal `.top` layout attributes (`NSLayoutAttribute`).
 Notice that the stack view pins all the subviews to the first one.
 - <b>UISV-canvas-connection</b> constraints connect subviews to the 'canvas' which is a stack view itself.
 The first and the last subview gets pinned to the `.leading` and `.trailing` layout attributes of the stack view respectively.
 The first subview also gets pinned to the `.top` and `.bottom` attributes.